hskewes27/Project3jwks/README.md

 getting the correct data type when encrypting and decrypting from the database.
 I also figured out my issue in the last project
 It likely stemmed from not being in a venv and some of my other code messing with my current project.

+Prompts I used through copilot and gemini to help me get this code:
+-How do you implement aes encryption in python?
+-How should I go about making a post register endpoint that accepts a username and email -What does generating a uuidv4 password look like in python?
+-what data type does a blob take
+-how should i encode a string into blob data type // I should've asked this last project lol

 using the code:
 So after starting open a second window to run powershell commands to register and authorize a user.
 The commands looked like this: